mtumilowicz/java11-concurrency-lock-execute-around-method-pattern/README.md

     * we will use `ReadWriteLock` interface
     * we provide class that absorbs the pain of working with that interface (locking/unlocking tiresome obligation)
-    * we will supply action to execute in locked block
+    * we will supply action to execute in the locked block
     ```
     @FieldDefaults(makeFinal = true, level = AccessLevel.PRIVATE)
     @RequiredArgsConstructor